dibend/thermohash/README.md

 <img src="https://njweb.solutions/img/ThermoHashLogo.gif" width="90%"><b
 r>
 # ThermoHash - Miner Power Management Script Using `grpcurl`
 **ThermoHash** is a Python script that dynamically adjusts the power target of your Braiins OS miner based on current weather conditions.
-It fetches weather data and modifies the minerâ€™s power consumption accordingly using **gRPC** and `grpcurl`.
+It fetches weather data and modifies the miner's power consumption accordingly using **gRPC** and `grpcurl`.

 ## Features
 - Automatically adjusts the miner's power target based on temperature thresholds.